 Chevron Shipping Company transports crude oil, refined products, liquefied petroleum gas and liquefied natural gas (LNG) for Chevron customers worldwide.
-During 2012, we managed approximately 2,100 deep-sea tanker voyages using a combination of single-voyage charters, short- and medium-term charters, and company-owned and bareboat-chartered vessels.
+We manage deep-sea tanker voyages using a combination of single-voyage charters, short- and medium-term charters, and company-owned and bareboat-chartered vessels.

-Headquartered in San Ramon, California, we also maintain regional offices in the major trading centers of Houston, London and Singapore.
-We offer a full range of marine services: technical and marine operations consulting, commercial arrangements, risk management, and transportation support.
+Headquartered in San Ramon, California, we also maintain regional offices in the major trading centers of Houston, Texas, London and Singapore.
+We offer a full range of marine services: technical and marine operations consulting, commercial arrangements, risk management and transportation support.

 We commissioned our first tanker ship—an oil-fired steamer dubbed the George Loomis—in 1895.
 In 1920, we launched the first American tanker equipped with diesel-electric-drive propulsion.
 Our fleet has grown steadily from the days when barrels of oil were rolled onto the decks of sailing ships to the technically advanced tankers of today.

-Chevron owns a one-sixth interest in each of seven LNG carriers that transport cargoes for the North West Shelf Venture in Australia.
-In 2012, Chevron ordered eight new vessels to modernize the fleet and increase LNG coverage.
+Chevron owns a one-sixth interest in each of seven LNG carriers that transport cargo for the North West Shelf Venture in Australia.
+In 2014, Chevron took delivery of two new LNG tankers to support its growing LNG business.

-To protect the environment, all ships in Chevron-owned and bareboat-chartered fleet have double hulls.
+To protect the environment, all ships in our owned and bareboat-chartered fleet have double hulls.